-E. The proposed development will be in compliance with the design and locational characteristics listed in Chapter 22.16 (Planned District Development Standards);
+E. The proposed development will be in compliance with the design and locational characteristics listed in Chapter 22.16 (Planned District Development Standards):

-As conditioned, the project conforms to the planned district development standards by developing an articulated design, incorporating varied materials, and utilizing earth tone colors that would blend with the character of the community.
+The project conforms to the planned district development standards by developing an articulated design, incorporating varied materials, and utilizing earth tone colors that would blend with the character of the community.